Chao-Xi/jxazurebook/docs/az305/6za305_summary.md

 Billed per gigabyte (GB) for the volume of data ingested for analysis in Microsoft Sentinel and stored in the Azure Monitor Log Analytics workspace.

-## The principle of least privilege
+## 3 The principle of least privilege

 The principle of least privilege is a security principle that states that **users, applications, and services** should be granted only the **<mark>minimum access necessary</mark>** to perform their assigned tasks, and no more.

-In Microsoft Azure, the principle of least privilege is a critical aspect of security that helps prevent unauthorized access, data breaches, and other security incidents.
+In Microsoft Azure, the principle of least privilege is a critical aspect of security that helps **prevent unauthorized access, data breaches, and other security incidents.**

 The principle of least privilege in Azure involves limiting access to Azure resources such as **virtual machines, storage accounts, and databases, as well as Azure services such as Azure Active Directory and Azure Key Vault**.